Ogust convention: Responses

 The definitions of "minimal" and "maximal" hands and "poor" and "good" suits are matters of partnership agreement.
 Many players regard a "minimal" hand as 6-7 high card points (HCP) and a "maximal" hand as 8 or more HCP.
-There's more variation in the interpretation of "poor" and "good" suits.
+There is more variation in the interpretation of "poor" and "good" suits.
 Partnerships that are strict in their preempts tend to regard only suits with two of the top three or three of the top five cards as "good" while partnerships that preempt with poorer suits may describe weaker suits as "good."

 After knowing the quality of opener's hand, responder can set the contract.

 Variants

 There are many variants to the Ogust convention.
 Some partnerships reverse the meaning of 3 and 3, which is Ogust's original formula.